alexhallam/tv/README.md

 ## Use With SQLite

-[Sqlite](https://www.sqlite.org/index.html) is a fantistic program!
+[Sqlite](https://www.sqlite.org/index.html) is a fantastic program!
 If it is not the most deployed software it is probably close to it.
 For more info on SQLite see their [Executive Summary](https://www.sqlite.org/about.html)

 For this example you will need to download and uncompress taxi data